• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Thym Serpolet

-It is a low plant that blooms from June to September.
+This low-growing plant flowers from June to September.
 In aroma or infusion, it has aromatic characteristics close to thyme.

 • THE COLOMBAR SCABIER •